One-day workshops for teachers and trainers

 Create a classroom-based, custom learning journey designed specifically for your clients' needs and improve outcomes and attract more funding with your results.

-- Score the fuel: Unpack your test drive task to list the essential things your clients must understand, do and resolve to power themselves across the finish line; recording these in a one-page curriculum snapshot.
+- Identify the fuel: Unpack your test drive task to list the essential things your clients must understand, do and resolve to power themselves across the finish line; recording these in a one-page curriculum snapshot.

 - Map the route: Create high interest and motivating learning activities aligned with how brains learn to make your destination and route attractive, engaging and relevant to your clients.